-- The most common types of bicycle/motor vehicle crashes involve: motorists failing to yield the right of way to a straight-through bicyclist when they make a left turn; motorist drive out at a sign control; bicyclist riding through a sign control; and motorists turning right on a red. - Alcohol.
-Of the 14 bicyclists killed in 2004, 4 (29%) were known to have a blood alcohol concentration (BAC) of 0.08 or greater.
+- The most common types of bicycle/motor vehicle crashes involve: motorists failing to yield the right of way to a straight-through bicyclist when they make a left turn; motorist drive out at a sign control; bicyclist riding through a sign control; and motorists turning right on a red. - Impaired: Of the 8 crashes in which a bicyclist was killed in 2006, 2 (14%) involved either an impaired bicyclist or motorist. - Of the 1,090 crashes in which a bicyclist was injured, 46 (4%) involved either an impaired bicyclist or motorist. - Most bicyclist crashes occur between 3 and 7 p.m., the hours after school and the prime time that adults commute from work.